han97lister/QA_Final_clinic/README.md

 ### Known Issues

 Kubernetes cluster required a _rollout restart_ of the deployment to run all pods successfully and deploy.
+Our secrets are currently exposed in the MySQL Kubernetes YAML manifest.
+Steps will be taken to secure these in line with the risk assessment.
+Docker images are presently not versioned, so emergency rollbacks to a former version would be difficult to accurately perform.

 ### Future Improvements

+Versioning of images for easy rollback to previous versions.
+Could be done with an IMAGE_NUMBER variable, for example, which increments on each image build.
+We haven't executed end-to-end tests in this project (with Protractor) we have only executed unit tests with Karma, so testing coverage is not too optimal at present.
+Some dependencies have been removed from our dependencies.sh as we had to manually install them in troubleshooting.
+Automating these dependencies is important for the robustness of future deployments.

 ### Expenses